-Canned tuna in water was used, but you can totally opt for tuna in oil for a little more lushness.
+Canned tuna in water is used, but you can totally use tuna in oil for a little more lushness.

 Speaking of tuna, whatever variety you use, make sure it’s well drained so you don’t make your sandwich soggy.

-Veggies were added to this sandwich, but you can omit or add whatever veggies you like best!
+Veggies are added to this sandwich, but you can omit or add whatever veggies you like best!

 Optional is to spread a little mustard on the bread when building your tuna avocado sandwich.
 You can omit or use mayo.

 Hope you love this tuna avocado salad sandwich as much we do!

 If you try this tuna avocado sandwich, please leave a comment below.
 Love to hear how you enjoyed the recipe!